gabriella-fw/gabriella-fw/README.md

-### I'm a content writer and editor looking for my next adventure in tech!
+### I'm Gabriella, a content writer and editor looking for my next adventure in tech!

 - 🔭 I’m currently working on starting my next adventure!
 - 🌱 I’m currently learning about world geopolitics through Tim Marshall's _Prisoners of Geography_ (2015)